dbdexter-dev/meteor_rectify/README.md

 ## Requirements

-This script depends on `pillow`.
-You can install it by issuing the following
+This script depends on `pillow` and `numpy`.
+You can install them by issuing the following
-command:
+commands:

 ```
 pip install pillow
+pip install numpy
 ```